 Inadvertently Locking Yourself into a Settlement Bind

-A big mistake an injured person makes, which results in that individual receiving a lowball offer of compensation for injuries, is being too free in discussing an accident and injuries with an insurance company.
+An injured person’s big mistake, which results in an individual receiving a lowball offer of compensation for injuries, is being too free to discuss an accident and injuries with an insurance company.
 Your best strategy is to forgo immediately discussing the accident and your injuries with an insurance company until you have at least taken the time to consult with a car accident lawyer if your claim stems from a car wreck or an 18-wheeler accident lawyer if you have been injured by a commercial trucker.
 How long a case can take depends on the type, severity of injuries, and available insurance coverage.

 Time and again, people just like you answer questions put forth by an insurance company adjuster at a point in time before even the full extent of injuries is known.
 If you do this, you potentially can damage your claim and limit the amount of money you will be able to receive for your injuries.

-If you are injured in an accident before you do anything further schedule an initial consultation with a qualified, experienced personal injury lawyer.
+If you are injured in an accident, schedule an initial consultation with a qualified, experienced personal injury lawyer before you do anything further.
 A personal injury lawyer will meet with you to discuss your case at no cost to you.

 Discussing the Claim Before the Extent of Your Injuries are Known